-When the ACCOUNTS:DATA file is reset, the first three words are given the values zero and the answers specified in questions 1 and 2.
-The zero is the number of accounts currently in the file.
+When the ACCOUNTS:DATA file is reset, the first three words are given the values zero and the number of records before warning and the maximum number of accounts respectively.

-When the warning limit is reached the error message "APPROACHING END OF ACCOUNTING FILE" is given on the terminal on each log out when accounting is running.
-When the maximum number of accounts is reached the message "END OF ACCOUNTING FILE ENCOUNTERED" is written on the terminal at each log out.
+When the warning limit is reached the error-message "APPROACHING END OF ACCOUNTING FILE" is given on the terminal on each logout whilst accounting is running.
+When the maximum number of accounts is reached the message "END OF ACCOUNTING FILE ENCOUNTERED" is written on the termial at each logout.
+(NOTE: This standard operation of the ACCOUNTING SERVICE PROGRAM can be modified by patching.
+Details can be found on the PD-sheets accompanying the diskettes on which the progam is written.)